lortabac/parameters/README.md

 # Parameters

-Implicit parameters with sensible semantics.
+Implicit parameters with `Reader`-like semantics.

 ## The `parameters` library